 Another way we enjoy it is to cook it until it is soft and mushy, then mash it with a potato masher.
 We use the same seasonings as when steaming it.

 We also enjoy eating it raw, dipped into light ranch dressing.
 Any ranch dressing works fine.
 We prefer the lower calorie light ranch.

 Rutabagas are root vegetables, and are so very easy to grow.
-I simply put the seedlings that I bought last winter (2020) into well-prepared soil, fertilized with organic fertilizer, and kept them watered.
+I simply put the seedlings into well-prepared soil, fertilized with organic fertilizer, and kept them watered.
 They pretty much took care of themselves.
 They, too, were planted a bit late, but it did not seem to be a problem.

-One thing I will do differently this fall (2021) is to plant them deeper and earlier.
+One thing I will do differently next fall is to plant them deeper and earlier.
 As the roots grew, they began coming up out of the soil, so I kept mounding soil over them to keep the roots covered.
 Live and learn, right?

 What's With the Little "Cemetery" In The Background?

 Some of you must be wondering what that is in the background of the photo of me with my rutabaga.
 It looks like Bo is creating a little pet cemetery.
 Actually, those are the footings that are now supporting a garden shed that was being built for us at the time.